 Tummy Tuck FAQs

-Answer: For certain people, depending upon their history and some other factors, drains may not be necessary.
+For certain people, depending upon their history and some other factors, drains may not be necessary.
 This simplifies the recovery considerably.
-You should discuss this possiblity with your surgeon during your consultation.
+You should discuss this possibility with your surgeon during your consultation.